 It is important to understand how a section discharge is calculated in the AquaCalc.
 The AquaCalc uses the Midsection method that is used by the United States Geological Survey and is well documented in the now out of print Geological Survey Water-Supply Paper 2175 by S. E. Rantz and others titled "Measurement and Computation of Streamflow: Volume 1.
 Measurement of Stage and Discharge".
-This document is published on the Internet and can be reviewed at: http://water.usgs.gov/pubs/wsp/wsp2175/
+This document is published on the Internet and can be reviewed at: http://water.usgs.gov/pubs/wsp/wsp2175/ measurements at selected "verticals" in the stream.

-Using this method, a cross-section at the stream is selected at which to measure.
-A tag-line (basically a tape measure) is stretched perpendicularly across the water from one edge of water to the opposite side.
-The stream is broken into "sub-sections" by taking velocity measurements at selected "verticals" in the stream.
 Several velocity measurements may be taken at different depths in each vertical.
-Based on USGS standards, no more than 5% of the total discharge should occur in any sub-section.
+Based on USGS standards, no more than five percent (5%) of the total discharge should occur in any sub-section.
 This is designed to increase the accuracy of the total discharge.
 Please see the following diagram.

+Using this method, a cross-section at the stream is selected at which to measure.
+A tag-line (basically a tape measure) is stretched perpendicularly across the water from one edge of water to the opposite side.
+The stream is broken into "sub-sections" by taking velocity